Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Experiments

 \subsection{Investigating Task Prompt Vectors Properties}

 In this section, we aim to address the following research question (RQ):

-\textbf{RQ1:} \textbf{How universally can we apply task prompt vectors to a) different prompt initialization and b) different tasks?}
+\textbf{RQ1:} \textbf{How universally can we apply task prompt vectors to a) different prompt initializations and b) different tasks?}

-There are two fundamental properties that are crucial for the effectiveness of task prompt vectors: 1) If such vectors should be applied universally, their dependence on the random initialization of prompt tuning should be low, since soft-prompts are usually initialized randomly, unlike PLM for task prompts in \citet{ilharco2022editing}.
-2) The similarity of task prompt vectors between similar tasks should be large, in order to be able to combine task prompt vectors of similar tasks.
+There are two fundamental properties that are crucial for the effectiveness of task prompt vectors: 1) If prompt vectors should be applied universally, they must be independent of random initialization (since soft prompts are usually initialized randomly, unlike PLM for task prompts in \cite{ilharco2022editing}).
+2) The similarity of task prompt vectors between similar tasks should be high enough in order to be able to combine task prompt vectors.

-To evaluate these properties, we train a set of soft-prompts on specified source tasks for {inference classification} (\textit{MNLI, QNLI}), {topic classification} (\textit{DBPedia, TREC Coarse}), and {sentiment classification} (\textit{SST2, Yelp Polarity}), resulting in a set of {six soft-prompts} that were trained from a single random initialization.
-We sample \textit{10 random initializations} from which we create the task prompt vectors as described in Section \ref{sec:method}.
-We aggregate by averaging our results across random initializations in Table \ref{tab:cross_origin} and Figures \ref{fig:rq1_heatmap_tp}, \ref{fig:rq1_heatmap_tpv}.
-We start with the evaluation of whether the task prompt vectors are independent of the random initialization and continue with the experiments to confirm whether the trained task prompts from prompt tuning end up in the same task sub-space of the PLM embedding space.
-This helps us determine whether the task prompt vectors point in the same space, similar to Figure \ref{fig:first_page} part c).
+To evaluate these properties, we train a set of soft prompts on specified source tasks for {inference classification} (\textit{MNLI, QNLI, RTE}), {topic classification} (\textit{DBPedia, TREC}), {sentiment classification} (\textit{SST2, Yelp Polarity}), {paraphrase classification} (\textit{QQP, MRPC}), {grammatical correctness} (\textit{CoLA}), {semantic textual similarity} (\textit{STS-B}), {question answering} (\textit{SQuADv2}) and {math problems solving} (\textit{MATH}) resulting in a set of {13 soft prompts} that were trained from a single random initialization.
+We sample \textit{3 random initializations} from which we create the task prompt vectors as described in equation \ref{eq:tpv}.
+Since SQuADv2 and MATH are more complex tasks that T5 struggles with, we report for these tasks only results for LLaMa-3.1-8B-Instruct and DeepSeek-LLM-7B-Chat.
+We aggregate results by averaging across random initializations in Table \ref{tab:cross_origin} and Figures \ref{fig:rq1_heatmap_tp}, \ref{fig:rq1_heatmap_tpv}.
+At first, we evaluate task prompt vectors' independence of the random initialization and continue with experiments to confirm whether task prompt vectors trained for the same task are always pointing in a similar direction of the PLM embedding space, similar to part c) of Figure \ref{fig:first_page}.